DGross245/42-CPP-Modules/README.md

 ## Introduction

 Welcome to the CPP Modules Hub!
-Here, you'll find a my solutions for each module and my progress of learning basic cpp.
+Here, you'll find my solutions for each module and my progress in learning basic cpp.

 ## Modules